 Having the right equipment and experience is the best way to save clients time.
 The ability to get everything set up and functioning properly affords clients a variety of professional headshots to choose from.
 Getting the best headshots may require clients to sit and take the shots, as they tend to be in a more relaxed form when sitting.
-Instead of taking multiple shots of a stressed out erect fellow, calm his nerves by having him sit down for the shot.
+Instead of taking multiple shots of a stressed-out erect fellow, calm his nerves by having him sit down for the shot.
 This saves more time and results in perfect headshots.

 Communication with clients is not a one-time affair.
 Setting up a superb atmosphere for a shoot and getting silent eventually will only kill the good atmosphere you had succeeded to create.
 If you must keep to time, you mustn’t keep trying to achieve a certain angle over and again because a silence-plagued client has lost formation and is finding it hard to get into character, since no one is telling him what to do.
-Never stop talking the client into doing it right by always telling them how right they are doing it, whether they are doing it right or not.
+Never stop taking the client into doing it right by always telling them how right they are doing it, whether they are doing it right or not.

-This technique affords headshot photographers the opportunity get great images in the shortest possible time.
+This technique affords headshot photographers the opportunity to get great images in the shortest possible time.
 In an event where a client flaws by turning his head in a certain direction, thus ruining your image, never express it to them.
 But do not keep silent either.
 Whatever happens, keep communication alive, and be positive with all your words.